-Two (2) 5 amp fuses are located underneath the seat panel adjacent to ignition switch, and they protect the safety circuits and relays.
-An autoreset 30 amp master circuit breaker is located behind the battery on the chassis and protects the charging system.
+Two (2) 5 amp fuses are located underneath the RH side of the seat panel adjacent to ignition switch, and they protect the safety circuits and relays.
+An auto-reset 30 amp master circuit breaker is located in the rear left of the chassis and protects the changing system.
+In addition, there are two (2) 10 amp fuses, and one (1) 30 amp fuse included on the engine to protect the ECU, EFI system, and charging system.
+Refer to the Kohler engine manual included with the Owner's Packet of materials for information regarding these fuses.